Richardson Dilworth: After being mayor

 Following his tenure as mayor, Dilworth served as partner in the Philadelphia-based law firm of Dilworth Paxson LLP, which bears his name.
-He also served as president of the Philadelphia School Board, and in 1971 was appointed one of two bankruptcy trustees (along with Andrew Lewis) for the Reading Company, a railroad company headquartered in Philadelphia.
+He also served as president of the Philadelphia School Board, and in 1971 was appointed one of two bankruptcy trustees (along with Drew Lewis) for the Reading Company, a railroad company headquartered in Philadelphia.

+Dilworth died from a brain tumor at Pennsylvania Hospital in Philadelphia on January 23, 1974, at the age of 75.

 Dilworth Park, adjacent to Philadelphia City Hall, is named in his honor.

 An abstract "rising phoenix" made by sculptor Emlen Etting in 1982 is a memorial to the Mayor; it was moved from its original location at North end of Dilworth Plaza to 38th Parallel Place in 2013.